-BUS 242Small Business Management3 credits 3 class hoursCovers the concepts of starting and operating a small business.
+BUS 242 Small Business 3 credits Management 3 class hours

+Covers the concepts of starting and operating a small business.
 The application of marketing, accounting, human resources management and general management courses is essential for the completion of the required business plan.
 Prerequisites: BUS 241

-BUS 250Advanced Seminar in

-Business Technology3 credits

-3 class hours
+BUS 250 Advanced Seminar in 3 credits Business Technology 3 class hours